purvisjd/Credit_Risk_Analysis/README.md

     ![Centroids precision and recall scores](https://user-images.githubusercontent.com/85641017/138130062-2abdbcfc-6f4f-4af0-b2f9-4a3f428b07ad.png)

-    This graphic shows that the ClusterCentroids algorithm produced a precision score of .01 and a recall score of .59 for high risk and a precision score of 1 and a recall score of .43 for low risk.
+    The ClusterCentroids algorithm demonstrates a significantly low level of precision for identifying high risk individuals with a score of .01.
+It does, however, demonstrate a high level of precision for low risk with a score of 1.
+The sensitivity level for high risk is moderate with a score of .59, but low for low risk with a score of .43.

 *  SMOTEENN
     *  Balanced Accuracy Score: